 The “About Us” page is one of the most wildly visited pages on most websites (often second to the homepage).
 It’s especially frequented by people who haven’t interacted much with that company before.
 (Read: people who haven’t purchased yet.)
 That means the copywriting on the About page can mean the difference between customers trusting the company and making purchases versus, well, not.

 Copywriting About pages is tricky because a lot of copywriters fall into the trap of writing about the client on the About Us page.
 “Wait,” you may be thinking, “who else would it be about?”
 It’s about the potential customer.

 Before we get into how to write them, I just want to make a note about what they’re called.
 Some companies call them About Us pages while others call them Our Company, Our Team, or even Who We Are.
 For the most part, they’re all the same thing.

 The only difference might come in if a company is separating the content onto two pages; say, instead of one About Us page, they have an Our Team page and an Our Mission page.
 For the sake of brevity, I’m going to continue to just refer to it as an About Us page.

-Potential future customers people visit an About Us page to determine if this is a company they can trust and they’d feel comfortable purchasing from, and potential job applicants view the About Us page to see if it’s the kind of company that’s worth applying to.
-Both of these are very important audiences, and all of their needs are very important to meet.
+Potential future customers people visit an About Us page to determine if this is a company they can trust and they’d feel comfortable purchasing from.
+Potential job applicants view the About Us page to see if it’s the kind of company that’s worth applying to.
+Both of these are very important audiences, and all their needs are very important to meet.